vladislavs-poznaks/react-code-editor/README.md

 - [ ] Hint for keyboard shortcut for compilation (Ctrl + Enter)
 - [ ] Add tests

+Suggestions from original project

+- [ ] Login and Registration module – so that you can save your code in your own personal dashboard.
+- [ ] A way to share code with other people over the internet
+- [ ] Profile page and customizations.
+- [ ] Pair programming on a single code snippet using Socket Programming and Operational Transformations.
+- [ ] Bookmark favourite code snippets
+- [ ] Custom dashboard of your code snippets (that are saved) - just like CodePen.

 ## Deployment on GH pages

 [Deployment](https://vladislavs-poznaks.github.io/react-code-editor/)